 Figure 5: Average marginal effects of degree x redistribution interaction on party vote by decade.
 From OLS regressions controlling for age, degree, gender, income, region, and religion, and attitudinal preferences, which extends Table 1.
-Higher redistribution levels indicate more positive redistribution sentiment here.
+To ease interpretation higher redistribution levels indicate more positive redistribution sentiment, as recoded (R-L).
 See Appendix A4 for table.

 We note the following.
-First, there were no significant interactions between redistribution and degree status in relation to Liberal voting; instead, there is a consistently small negative effect.
+First, there were no significant interactions between redistribution and degree status in relation to Liberal voting, instead, there is a consistently small negative effect.
 Similarly, the interaction is consistently negative for the Conservatives, but it becomes statistically significant post-2000.
 However, the interactions are significant for the NDP in each period and the coefficient roughly doubles in size over time.
 This suggests that those with degrees who vote for the NDP have become increasingly strongly motivated by redistributionist preferences, controlling for both dimensions.
 By contrast, both Liberal and Conservative degree holders are less likely to be in favour of redistribution, compared to the average.
 Moreover, we also ran degree interactions with immigration and moral traditionalism as a comparison.
-We see much reduced effects and is only significant for the NDP in the 2000ss.
+We see much reduced effects and is only significant for the NDP in the 2000 to 2009 period.

 These findings have two consequences for the existing literature.
 On the one hand, these findings offer a corrective to Abou-Chadi and Hix (2021) who argue that that the Brahmin Left is capable of sustained support for redistribution because educated leftist voters are more redistributive than uneducated voters.
-But this finding did not distinguish between parties of the left block.
+But this finding did not distinguish between parties of the left bloc.
 Here, we note that educated leftists who vote for the NDP are committed to redistribution but educated voters who vote for the Liberals are less so.
 This raises the question of who dominates inside the broader NDP-Liberal universe in Canada.
 Moreover, this demonstrates something distinct again from the “cultural” voting identified by Houtman, Achterberg, and Derks (2009).
 These scholars identified a pattern whereby those with high levels of education were led to support the left out of second-dimension concerns for individual liberty.
 We find that *not* to be the case; instead, we find that voters with high levels of education who choose the NDP are led to do so more so out of commitments to redistribution, than out of commitments to individual liberty.
-That said, the increased commitments to redistribution by degree holding voters who vote for the left, is only demonstrated by voters for the New Democratic Party, not by voters for the Liberals.
+That said, the increased commitments to redistribution by degree holding voters who vote for the left, is only demonstrated by voters for the NDP, not by voters for the Liberals.
 This fits with what we know of the Liberal Party as a highly unusual, amorphous, and anti-ideological party of the center (Cochrane, 2010; Johnston 2017).
 Thus, comparative scholars should be cautious interpreting the Liberal Party as a party of the left.
-In the next section, we investigate this further by examining the links between political demand and supply, through the actual policy offerings of the parties.

-Although there is widespread support for redistribution across degree status and income status, it is self-evident that Canadian efforts at addressing income gaps have not followed public preferences.
+Although there is widespread support for redistribution across degree and income status, it is Canadian efforts at addressing income gaps have not followed public preferences.
 If anything, the shift to neoliberal macroeconomic policy that has allowed inequality to grow has increased support for redistribution (Sealey and Andersen 2015).
 Instead, it appears that party offerings are essential to get voters preferences for redistribution to shape policy (Polacko 2020).
-Thus, the finding that educated leftists support redistribution at greater ratesis not enough, on its own, to demonstrate that the increasing educational cleavage documented in Canada and elsewhere, is not implicated in worsening problems of income inequality.
+Thus, the finding that educated leftists support redistribution at greater rates (albeit slightly) is not enough, on its own, to demonstrate that the increasing educational cleavage documented in Canada and elsewhere, is not implicated in worsening problems of income inequality.
 Much more goes into public policy than voter preferences.
-In the next section, we investigate party supply.
+In the next section, we investigate the links between political demand and supply, through the actual policy offerings of the parties.

 Party Supply